wetryingtodorock/getblock-docs/en/rpc-service/rsk/ws/rsk_eth_getTransactionByBlockNumberAndIndex.md

 ---
-title: rsk:eth_getTransactionByBlockNumberAndIndex \[WebSocket\]
+title: rsk:eth_getTransactionByBlockNumberAndIndex - Rootstock
-description: Returns information about a transaction by block number and transactionindex position.
+description: Example code for the rsk:eth_getTransactionByBlockNumberAndIndex ws method. Сomplete guide on how to use rsk:eth_getTransactionByBlockNumberAndIndex ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters